This is a belated post as I finished moving some times ago and thought I would blog about some tips to remind myself for future house moving.

 4) Confirm with the mover company beforehand all the items that need dismantling and the charges, get an acknowledgement message

-This mover company that I hired charge by per truck booking and stated in their catalogue "one simple dismantling per truck booking" but the movers that came told their understanding is 1 dismantling per booking (despite me booking two trucks, their so-called two trucks booking is actually one truck running two trips!).
-So I was charged an extra fee for the dismantling of another bed (there were two beds in total).
-The liaison person of the company was uncontactable throughout the move despite my multiple call attempts to clarify.
-There was also no reply to my messages after the move.
+The mover company that I hired (prior to Lalamove) charge by per truck booking.
+It's stated in their catalogue "one simple dismantling per truck booking", however, the movers that came told me that it is 1 dismantling per booking (and their so-called two trucks booking is actually just one truck running two trips!).
+So I was charged extra fee for the dismantling of a second bed, ugh.

 5) Check how many trolley spaces the movers have